 People usually talk to other people for practical solutions to problems, and while problem-solving has a place in therapy, change occurs on a deeper and unconscious level.
 This process cannot easily be mimicked outside of a relationship with a psychotherapist.

 Humans develop unconsciously through our relationships.
-People who experienced painful relationships during childhood have learned to expect hurtful emotions with others, and it takes corrective emotional experiences within a new type of relationship to expect more positive experiences.
+People who experienced painful relationships during childhood have learned to expect hurtful emotions with others, and it takes corrective emotional experiences in order to build self-awareness of other possibilities.

-This is a problem when people enter into new relationships where there would not be the same costs associ- ated with the open expression of an emotion like anger, but earlier experiences still create anxiety and inhibit the expression of authentic emotions.
+This is a problem when people enter into mature relationships in adulthood where there is not the same costs associated with the open expression of an emotion like anger, but earlier experiences still create anxiety and inhibit the expression of an authentic emotions.

 Authenticity & Emotional Expression